Sooner Rowing Walk-On Information

 Have you dreamed of becoming a division 1 athlete?
 This is your chance!
-The OU women’s rowing team is in its eighth year as a division 1 university sponsored program.
-The rowing team is different than most of OU’s athletics teams, as many of the student-athletes on the team never rowed before coming to college.
+The OU women’s rowing team enters its 11th year as a division I university-sponsored program.
+The rowing team is different than most of OU’s athletic teams, as many of the student-athletes on the team never rowed before coming to college.
 If you are interested in receiving more information or trying out, fill out the questionnaire below.

 Do I need any experience?